ronen-agranat/minima/_posts/2021-01-09-three-levers.md

 None of us wants a project that was supposed to be finished in 2020, continuing too long into 2021.
 Tying up our past commitments from the last year with a nice bow is a practical step we can take to give ourselves the clean slate we deserve, and put ourselves into a forward-looking mindset for the new year.

-**What practical steps can we take to take a project that's falling behind, and put it back on course?**
+**How can you put a project back on course?**

-When my pet project is falling behind schedule, these are the three 'levers' or aspects of the project that I think of first.
+When I hear that a project is falling behind schedule, there are three 'levers' or courses of action that I consider first.
 Pulling these levers can help the project course-correct and get back on track.

-The 3 interconnected levers are:
+## The 3 levers

-* **Time**: Project deadline.
+* **Time**: The project deadline, which is usually, but not always, fixed
-* **Scope**: Functionality, features or what's included in the project
+* **Scope**: What is to be delivered by the project; e.g. features or functionality
-* **Resources**: Number of people working on the project or other ways money can be spent to accelerate it
+* **Resources**: Ways in which money can be spent to 'accelerate' the project; e.g. adding people, purchasing software, hiring a consultant.

 These three levers are intertwined.
 Whenever you are considering one of these options, you should also consider the others.